Mahin-Rajput/Blog_API_withauth/readme.md

 search: Search query for title or content.

-GET /api/posts/:id : Get a single blog post by ID.
+GET /api/posts/:id: Get a single blog post by ID.

-POST /api/posts: Create a new blog post (requires authentication).
+POST http://localhost:3000/api/blog/createblog Create a new blog post (requires authentication).

 json
 Copy
 {
-  "title": "My First Blog Post",
-  "content": "This is the content of my first blog post."
+    "title": "The Future of Space Exploration",
+    "description": "A look at upcoming missions, advancements in space technology, and the possibility of human colonization beyond Earth.", "tag": "space",
+    "author": "Olivia Reynolds",
+    "timestamp": "2025-06-10T10:15:00Z",
+    "state": "draft",
+    "read_count": 150,
+    "reading_time": "7 minutes",
+    "body": "Space exploration is entering a new era with ambitious missions to the Moon, Mars, and beyond.
+Advancements in rocket technology, AI-driven robotics, and private space ventures are accelerating progress toward interplanetary travel.
+This article explores the latest developments in space exploration, the challenges of deep-space missions, and the potential for human settlement on other planets."
 }

-PUT /api/posts/:id : Update a blog post by ID (requires authentication).
+PUT http://localhost:3000/api/blog/singleblog Update a blog post by ID (requires authentication).

 json
 Copy
 {
-  "title": "Updated Blog Post Title",
-  "content": "Updated content of the blog post."
+    "title":"The Impact of Quantum Computing on Cybersecurityssss" }
+UPDATE http://localhost:3000/api/blog/updateblog Update a blog post by ID (requires authentication).

+json
+COPY
+{
+    "title": "The Future of Space Exploration",
+    "description": "A look at upcoming missions, advancements in space technology, and the possibility of human colonization beyond Earth.", "tag": "space",
+    "author": "Olivia Reynolds",
+    "timestamp": "2025-06-10T10:15:00Z",
+    "state": "draft",
+    "read_count": 150,
+    "reading_time": "7 minutes",
+    "body": "Iamupdating thisnowaa."
 }
-DELETE /api/posts/:id : Delete a blog post by ID (requires authentication).

 Contributing
 Contributions are welcome!
-If you'd like to contribute, please follow these steps:
+Follow these steps:

 Fork the repository.

-Create a new branch (git checkout -b feature/YourFeatureName).
+Create a new branch: git checkout -b feature/YourFeatureName.

-Commit your changes (git commit -m 'Add some feature').
+Commit your changes: git commit -m 'Add some feature'.

-Push to the branch (git push origin feature/YourFeatureName).
+Push to the branch: git push origin feature/YourFeatureName.

 Open a pull request.